sams-chw/Reinforcement-Learning-Based-Trading-System/README.md

 # Table of content
-agent.py: a Double Deep Q learning agent envs.py: a multi-stock trading environment utils.py: some utility functions run_stock_data.py: to generate graphs for stock data run.py: main() requirement.txt: all dependencies
+agent.py: a Double Deep Q learning agent

+envs.py: a multi-stock trading environment

+utils.py: some utility functions

+run_stock_data.py: additional script only to generate plots for the stock data

+run.py: main file for the project

+requirement.txt: all dependencies

 data/: 3 csv files with IBM, MSFT, and QCOM stock prices from Jan 3rd, 2000 to Dec 27, 2017 (5629 days).
 The data was retrieved using Alpha Vantage API